Last Updated on 23/09/2023 by Dochlaggie. Post first published on June 29, 2023.

 Is my Pomeranian in heat?
 Females will have had their first heat between 6-9 months old.
-If the males haven’t been neutered, they generally start marking their territory.
+If the males haven’t been neutered, they will commence displaying sexual behavior and mark their territory.
 Males may be fathers when they’re as young as seven months of age.

-There won’t be visible changes immediately and Pomeranians often retain the playful personality for most of their life.
-Over time, their youthful exuberance will fade and (provided you did socializing and training properly), the dog will become calmer and behave more predictably with habits that stay the same.
+There won’t be visible changes immediately, and Pomeranians often retain a playful personality for most of their life.
+Over time, their youthful exuberance will fade, and (provided you did socialize and train properly) the dog will become calmer and behave more predictably with the same habits.

 Copyright Pomeranian.Org.
 All Rights Reserved.